mblayman/markwiki/markwiki/templates/MarkWiki/Settings.md

 set an environment variable named `MARKWIKI_SETTINGS` with the path of that configuration file.
 MarkWiki will read the settings when it starts.

+MarkWiki will also take any settings from environment variables if they are defined.
+Environment variables will override default settings or any settings from a configuration file.

 ```bash
 $ export MARKWIKI_SETTINGS="/home/matt/production.config"
 $ markwiki